 - Place saucepan over medium-high heat and bring to a boil.

-- Then, turn the heat to low and simmer for about 8-10 minutes, allowing the milk to absorb the cinnamon and cloves’ flavors.
+- Then, turn to low heat and simmer for about 8-10 minutes, allowing the milk to absorb the cinnamon and cloves flavors.

 - Turn off the heat and remove the saucepan from the stove to cool.